RobertTalbert/calculus/activities/Module3/3b-dp.md

 **BEFORE** your class meeting, use the Resources for Learning (below) to learn how to do the following:

 + State the definition of the *second derivative* of a function.
-+ If a function is given with units for the input and output, state the units of the second derivative.
 + Determine whether a function is increasing, decreasing, or constant on an interval by examining the sign of its derivative.
 (Conversely, state the sign of a function's derivative using information about whether the function is increasing, decreasing, or constant.)
 + Determine whether a function is concave up or concave down on an interval by examining its graph.

 **DURING AND AFTER** your class meeting, you will learn how to do the following:

-+ Explain the meaning of the terms _concave up_ and _concave down_ and explain the connection between concavity of a function and its first and second derivatives.
++ Explain the connection between concavity of a function and its first and second derivatives.
++ If a function is given with units for the input and output, state the units of the second derivative.
 + Given the graph of a function, make a reasonable sketch of the graph of its second derivative.